 In addition to financial penalties, incarceration, and license removal, a person convicted of a DUI will also be required to install an ignition interlock device.
 The period the individual will be obligated to use an ignition interlock device (IID) is based on the specific charge.
 For example, a person convicted of an “extreme” or “super extreme” DUI could be forced to have an IID on their car for 12 months.
 Points are also assessed against someone’s license in the event of a DUI conviction.

-Arizona leads the nation in having some of the most severe consequences for those charged with Driving Under the Influence, including hefty fines, driver license suspension, and jail time.
-This is true even for first time DUI offenders.
-If you are up against DUI charges, you need to make sure you have a strong legal defense you can rely on.
+Arizona leads the nation in having some of the most severe consequences for those charged with Driving Under the Influence, including hefty fines, driver’s license suspension, and jail time.
+This is true even for first-time DUI offenders.
+If you are up against DUI charges, you need to make sure you have a solid legal defense you can rely on.

 A Chandler DUI lawyer could evaluate your possible legal options, review your traffic stop, evaluate any possible defenses, and lend extensive experience to fight for a favorable outcome.
 Call to set up your free initial consultation with one of our experienced DUI Traffic Attorneys.
 We offer convenient flat fee rates and free consultations.
 If you or someone you care about is facing a DUI charge, call us today for a free strategy session and get your questions answered, we’re here to help.